Dream Schools

 “This is your fault!”

-I search the memories I have from the old ones, but I find no way to heal the madness.
+I search the memories I have from the old ones, but I find no way to heal her.

 “There’s only one thing to do,” I tell Shazira, quietly.